Update: Introduction and ‘Design,’ ‘Interior,’ ‘Platform & Specifications,’ ‘Production,’ and ‘Release Date’ sections updated.

 Bespoke EV platform

-Underpinning the next-gen MINI Electric will be a dedicated EV platform co-developed with China’s Great Wall Motor.
-Thanks to the bespoke platform, it is likely to offer more interior space in a smaller exterior compared to the current model.
+Underpinning the MINI Cooper is a dedicated EV platform co-developed with China’s Great Wall Motor.
+Thanks to the bespoke platform, it can offer more interior space in a smaller exterior compared to the current model.
 Thomas Geiger of YouTube channel ThomasGeigerCar rode shotgun in a prototype where he said that the car feels bigger from the inside.
-The motor will be smaller, while the wheelbase, as stated in the previous section, is longer, all of which contribute to space efficiency.
+The motor is smaller, while the wheelbase, as stated in the previous section, is longer, all of which contribute to space efficiency.

-MINI engineer Klaus Bramer has told Auto Express that the redesigned MINI Electric has a lower center of gravity, and so, it’s possible to make the car more agile and playful.
+MINI engineer Klaus Bramer has told Auto Express that the redesigned MINI electric car has a lower center of gravity, so it’s possible to make the car more agile and playful.
 The new MINI is lighter, too, which can only make things better on the street.
-The high-output, long-range variant, which will likely be the one heading to the U.S., will have a sportier set-up.
-According to the report from Autocar, the all-new model will have a slightly rear-biased weight distribution.
+The high-output, long-range variant (presumably the SE), likely the one heading to the U.S., has a sportier set-up.
+According to the report from Autocar, the all-new model has a slightly rear-biased weight distribution.

 A more driver’s car

-The suspension system will be the same, a combination of MacPherson struts (front) and a multi-link system (rear).
+The suspension system is the same, a combination of MacPherson struts (front) and a multi-link system (rear).
 During its prototype drive, Autocar felt less bounciness, and drivers would much appreciate its settledness.
-Bramer told the British publication that the electric power steering will also offer more feeling in the next-gen model.
+Bramer told the British publication that the electric power steering will also offer more feel in the next-gen model.

 The all-new traction control should contribute to improved handling.
-The traction control system will integrate a new motor controller, and with the two components closer, the functioning will be faster and active rather than passive, reducing understeer and torque steer.
+The traction control system integrates a new motor controller, and with the two components closer, the functioning is faster and active rather than passive, reducing understeer and torque steer.
 At least in the prototype, it was felt that the new setup provided more traction than the current gas-powered MINI Hatch which was brought for comparison.

 MINI U.S. sales

-What is the 2024 MINI Electric release date?
+What is the new MINI Cooper release date?

-What will be the 2024 MINI Electric price?
+What will be the all-new MINI Cooper’s price?

-The new MINI Electric’s prices could start at slightly above USD 30,000.
+The next-gen MINI Cooper’s prices could start at slightly above USD 30,000.